 Excellent Customer Service – From seamless set-up assistance to timely, thorough customer service, the USGM team is a delight.
 And when you’re in the middle of nowhere wondering where USPS has sent your package to, you’ll be glad you get to speak with these folks for some help.
 Even after Hurricane Harvey, their team was up and running within 3 days.

-To get started with US Global Mail, you can visit their website and shop around.
+To get started with US Global Mail and set up your own virtual mailing address, you can visit their website and shop around.
 If you like what you see, you can get 1-month free with our referral!

 PROs: This is an extremely reliable, single point of contact for anyone to deliver mail and packages to.
 You can have things scanned, mailed, shredded, and shipped to wherever you need it to be without placing the hassle on whoever is going to send you something.
 Many mail services like US Global Mail will even re-package multiple items into 1 box and send it to you, which is handy.

-CONs: For anyone on an extremely tight budget, having a mail service does come at an added cost.
+CONs: For anyone on an extremely tight budget, having a mail service that provides a virtual mailing address does come at an added cost.
 I would also make the case that there is an emotional cost to worrying about your mail getting lost or missing something important, but if you have an adequate network of friends and family in your travel path then the cost might not seem worth it.
-Also, at the end of the day you still need to ship your packages from your mailing service to a temporary address and have them shipped to a Post Office, FedEx, or UPS near you, so using a mailing service doesn’t circumvent this.
+Also, at the end of the day you still need to ship your packages from your mailing service to a Post Office, FedEx, or UPS near you, so using a mailing service doesn’t circumvent this.

 Overall, we feel much better off having a shipping and return address we can trust, so the cost is completely worth it to us!

-What questions and tips do you have for receiving mail?
+What questions and tips do you have for receiving mail and setting up a virtual mailing address?
 We’d love to hear about it in the comments!

 Editor’s Note: Just to be clear, this is not a sponsored post for US Global Mail or any other services mentioned here.
 We are using the referral program that every customer of US Global Mail is able to take part in and are not paid to write this review, either financially or in-kind.